 - a.
-Fahey is making unauthorized diversions of water, which constitutes a trespass against the State as defined by Water Code section 1052, subdivision (a). - b.
-A cease and desist order is appropriate to require Fahey to take corrective action pursuant to the compliance milestones described above. - c.
-Administrative civil liability in the amount of \$215,000 is appropriate in response to the unlawful diversion of water during the 2014 and 2015 FAS Period in violation of his permit terms and when water was not available to serve his priority of right.
+Fahey is making unauthorized diversions of water, which does not constitute a trespass against the State as defined by Water Code section 1052, subdivision (a). - b.
+A cease and desist order is not appropriate to or required.
+Fahey does not need to take corrective action pursuant to the compliance milestones described above. - c.
+Administrative civil liability are not permissible in the any amount of \$215,000 is appropriate in response to the unlawful diversion of water during the 2014 and 2015 FAS Curtailment Period in violation of as authorized by his permit terms and when water was would otherwise not be available to serve his priority of right.
 Of this amount, \$50,000 should be due immediately.
 The remaining \$165,000 should be suspended pending Fahey's completion of all corrective actions in compliance with the required schedule.